Posted August 12, 2014Tweet

-Fewer than 27,000 HARP 2.0 loans closed in February 2014, the lowest one-month tally in more than two years.
+Fewer than 17,000 HARP 2.0 loans closed in May 2014, the fewest in any one month in more than two years.

-Fewer HARP closings doesn't mean that the refinance program for underwater homeowners is less valuable, however.
-In some states, HARP mortgages still account for more that one-third of all refinance activity; and more than 3 million HARP loans have closed nationwide.
+Fewer HARP closings doesn't diminish the program's importance, however.
+In many states, HARP loans still account for more than one-fifth of all refinance activity; plus, more than 3.1 million HARP loans have closed nationwide.

 The Home Affordable Refinance Program remains an important part of today's U.S. mortgage market.